Renewable energy in Thailand: Policy and goals

 In 2015, Thailand's Integrated Energy Blueprint enacted the Alternative Energy Development Plan (AEDP) to increase energy produced by solar, wind, hydro, and bioenergy to 30 percent of the total energy by 2036.
 As part of the AEDP, Thailand joined the International Renewable Energy Agency (IRENA) in 2015.
 To improve the development of renewable energy sources, Thailand's Thirteenth National Economic and Social Development Plan is established to run during a five-year period from 2023 to 2027.
 Thailand pushes for reducing greenhouse gas emissions by increasing the usage of clean energy so as part of the plan the aim is to reduce 30% of greenhouse gas emissions by 2030.
 The main goal of the thirteenth plan is to drive economic growth and make Thailand a high-value economy.

-Hydroelectricity
+The projected investment required for new renewable power between 2022 and 2037 is about 779 billion Thai Baht (around USD 22 billion).

-In 2016, hydropower accounted for 7% of Thailand's total renewable energy production, compared to 5% from solar power and 1% from wind.
-Thailand currently has 26 hydroelectric dams in operation, generating around 3.7GW of energy.
-The largest of these dams is the Sirindhorn Dam located near the country's eastern border with Laos.
+Biomass energy